-Food storage mistakes are more common than you may think, especially for newbie preppers.
+Food storage mistakes are more common than you may think, especially for the newbie prepper.
 While it is one of the first things that most preppers initially set up and acquire regarding their family preparedness, there are mistakes to avoid.

-Food storage is easy to do, it has a big impact on general preparedness, and it doesn’t cost too much money to get started.
+Acquiring food storage for preparedness is easy to do.
+It has a big impact on general preparedness, and it doesn’t cost too much money to get started.
+It can be done a little at a time, or, as quickly as you want.

 Here are a few to consider: